-- 5.1 Parents will have the opportunity to express a minimum of three preferences, rank them in order and give a reason for that preference. - 5.2 A Primary Education and Secondary Education booklet is available for parents and comprehensive information is published on the Council's website.
+- 5.1 Parents will have the opportunity to express preferences up to a maximum of 5.
+They will need to rank them in order and can give a reason for that preference. - 5.2 A Primary Education and Secondary Education booklet is published on our website along with comprehensive information detailing the application process. - 5.3 Applications should be submitted by the published closing date. - 5.4 Applications with 'exceptional social or medical grounds' must be supported by independent professional evidence.
+Any application deemed to have exceptional social or medical reasons will be granted priority 2.
+Requests for 'exceptional social or medical grounds' can only be submitted once per academic year.

-- 5.3 Applications should be submitted by the published closing date. - 5.4 Applications with 'exceptional social or medical grounds' must be supported by independent professional evidence.
-The Advisory Group for Admissions will consider applications and evidence and make recommendations to Cabinet Portfolio Holder, who will grant priority 2 to applications deemed to have exceptional social or medical reasons.
-Requests for 'exceptional social or medical grounds' can only be submitted once per academic year. - 5.5 All children whose education, health and care plan names a school must be admitted.
+- 5.5 All children whose education, health, and care plan names a school must be admitted.
 This will reduce the number of places at that school.
-The EHCP Team process these applications. - 5.6 The home address is the place where the child is permanently resident with his or her parents.
+The EHCP Team process these applications by following the statutory process set out in the SEND Code of practice. - 5.6 The home address is the place where the child is permanently resident with his or her parents.
 If care is shared between two parents, parents will need to provide a copy of the court order defining the arrangement.
 In the absence of a court order or where care is shared equally, we will use the address of the parent who is in receipt of the child benefit.
-Parents will need to send a copy of your child benefit award for the last two years. - 5.7 All applications are subject to address checks. - 5.8 All offers of school places, for children resident in Solihull who applied by the closing date, will be made by us on the published offer date. - 5.9 We will tell parents which school can be offered.
+Parents will need to send a copy of the child benefit award for the last two years. - 5.7 All applications are subject to address checks. - 5.8 All offers of school places, for children resident in Solihull who applied by the closing date, will be made by us on the published offer date. - 5.9 We will tell parents which school can be offered.
 If a place cannot be offered a reason for refusal will be given.
 Parents will have the right of appeal. - 5.10 Any preference ranked lower than the school offered will be withdrawn. - 5.11 Parents are asked to accept or decline the offer within two weeks. - 5.12 The places that are offered are provisional and are dependent upon the circumstances of the application remaining unchanged until the child has started the school.
-It is important that parents provide us with any information relating to changes in circumstances, as soon as they occur.
-If a house move or fraudulent information means that the child is no longer entitled to the place it will be withdrawn. - 5.13 If a place has been fraudulently obtained a place can be withdrawn after a child has started at the school.
+It is important that parents provide us with any information relating to changes in circumstances as soon as they occur.
+If a house move means that the child is no longer qualifies for a place, the place it will be withdrawn. - 5.13 An offer of a place can be withdrawn if the place has been offered in error, the applicant has not responded with a reasonable period of time, or it has been established that the offer was made using fraudulent or intentionally misleading information.
+A place obtained fraudulently can be withdrawn after a child has started at the school.